monkeydri/react-store-locator/README.md

 If you find any bugs/issues please tag me in them :D. Also feel free to recommend something you want or do a PR and inlcude a demo or testing of some sort and I'll accept it.
 Try not to break the main func of the module though.

+Newest features will be added to the bottom of the readme for now.
+If you would like to re-write and update readme please let me know.
+Demos also need to be updated as well.
+I believe there are issues in the github if you wish to tackle them just do a PR :D.

 ## Demo

 [Demo](https://react-store-locator-demo.netlify.com/)